Maximiliane-K/pp1-the--ramen-hub/README.md

 **Typography**

-The Fonts user were Nunito Sans and Scada.
+The Fonts used were Nunito Sans and Scada.

 **Images**